 Recent sites include Eynsham Abbey - the medieval Benedictine Abbey of Eynsham is one of the most notable monastic sites in Oxfordshire.
 Excavations from 1989 to 1993 revealed an outstanding number of beautiful and interesting artefacts.

 For more information and visits, please contact us.

 We are ready to assist researchers with our finds identification service run in conjunction with the Finds Liaison Officer.
 Contact us for help in identifying a find.

 Finds Liaison Officer and the Portable Antiquities Scheme

 The Portable Antiquities Scheme is a voluntary scheme for the recording of archaeological finds made by the public.
-You can contact the regional Finds Liaison Officer covering Oxfordshire via the Museums Resource Centre.
+The regional Finds Liaison Officer covers Oxfordshire via the Museums Resource Centre.

 Cases of potential treasure should be reported to the Finds Liaison Office.

 Box charges for depositing with Oxfordshire Museum Service

 Deposit prices from 1 April 2021 to 30 September 2022 will be £107 (excluding VAT) for any deposit.

 This includes the deposit of three boxes/plan rolls (any combination of document box, finds box or plan roll).
 For archives of more than three boxes, this will cover the three most expensive items and additional boxes will be charged as below.